Skip to content

 eBPF program and map

-To actually start bypassing ingress traffic we need a XDP program and a BPF_MAP_TYPE_XSKMAP map.
+To actually start bypassing ingress traffic we need an XDP program and a BPF_MAP_TYPE_XSKMAP map.
 The map is an array type with numeric keys starting at 0 and going up.
 The process should populate the values of the map with the file descriptors of the XSKs obtained in the Setting up a XSK section.
 By default, the key of the map should match the queue to which the XSK is attached.

 So if for example, we are dealing with a 4 queue NIC, then the map size should be at least 4, and the file descriptor of the XSK bound to queue#2 should bit assigned to key 2 in the map.
 If the queue-id mismatches, the packet will be dropped at runtime.
 (Except when using a shared UMEM, see Options, variations, and exceptions).